ECHOlab-DTU/web/README.md

 ## **2. Add Your Project Image**
    - Put your project image in the `Assets` folder.
 You can go to the folder assets and click upload new.
+   - Remember that the file name Assetts/ must remain, so GitHub knows where to find the picture
    - Make sure to use the correct image path in your project file:

 ```javascript